Who Can Apply for Head Start?

 If possible, please bring the following documents at the time of application:

-- Completed application (Enrollment Application or Aplicacion en Espanol)
+- Completed application (Child Application or Aplicacion en espanol)

 - Your child's birth certificate or other form of age verification

 - Verification of residency (Utility bill, lease, mortgage statement, SSI verification, Food Stamp or TANF verification with parent/guardian name and address)

 - Your child's current and complete immunization record

 - Proof of your income (2018 W2's, 2018 income tax returns, or twelve months of check stubs)

 Learn more about immunizations on the Jefferson County Public Health website.

 We will also need the following as soon as possible:

 - A copy of your child's Child's Physical Exam Form; exam must have been completed within the last calendar year.
 If your child hasn't had a well-child check in the last 12 months, now is a great time to get one scheduled!